-About Appearance Modes
+About Modes of Operation

-The system administrator can configure the Synapse system to operate in one of two appearance modes: Call Appearance mode and Line Appearance mode.
-Each mode affects how Deskset users make, answer, and manage calls.
+The system administrator can configure the Synapse system to operate in one of two different modes: Call Appearance mode and Line Appearance mode.
+The operation mode affects how Deskset users make, answer, and manage calls.
 Each mode provides a unique set of configurable features.